Kandukondain Kandukondain: Plot

 Upon arriving in Chennai, the family struggles and they work as cooks at a local restaurant.
 While eating a vazhaipoo vada (banana flower vada), Bala and Sivagnanam recognise its taste and immediately go to the kitchen.
 They are surprised to see such a rich family working tirelessly in the restaurant.
 After attending several interviews, Sowmya gets a job as a telephone operator at a software company.
 She is later promoted to a junior programmer due to her qualifications while Meenakshi becomes a playback singer with Bala's help, but keeps searching for Srikanth whom she has lost contact with.
 After Sowmya's promotion she gets a home loan approved and they are able to buy their own apartment.
-Meanwhile, Lalitha is sad after Swaminathan dies of electrocution and offers the Chettinad house to Sowmya and her family, who refuse her offer to take the house back.
+Meanwhile, Swaminathan dies of electrocution and in his will the Chettinad house is left to Padma and her family.
+Ultimately they decide against taking the home away from Lalitha as was done to them, especially as they now have a home of their own.

 In the meanwhile, Srikanth's finance company goes bankrupt and he has to pay back his investors.
-A minister offers to bail out Srikanth and his company if Srikanth marries his daughter.
+A minister offers to bail out Srikanth and his company in exchange for Srikanth marrying his daughter to the minister.
 Srikanth agrees but Meenakshi is shocked and overwhelmed at his hypocrisy.
 She meets Srikanth and his future wife at the time of her first recording and after recording her first song, Meenakshi falls into an open manhole and is rescued by Bala.
-Realising Bala's love for her, Meenakshi falls in love with him.
+Realising Bala's love for her, Meenakshi reciprocates his feelings.

 Manohar's first film project is in disarray and he is thrown out.
 While talking to Sowmya's family, he says the name chosen as the film's title was bad omen and attributed the failure to its bad luck.
 Sowmya who chose the name of the film translates it her being bad luck to him.
 For his next project, he plans to make an action film with Nandhini Varma, a well-known Telugu film actor, as the heroine.
 Nandhini is attracted to Manohar; rumours of an affair between them spread and his lack of attention to Sowmya hurts her deeply.
+Meanwhile Srikanth tries to explain himself to Meenakshi, but she refuses to listen and leaves him.
 Bala introduces Meenakshi to Vinod, an army officer, as he does not want Meenakshi to dedicate her life to caring for him because of his disability.
 Meenakshi tells Vinod and his family that she is not interested in him and declares her love to Bala.
 Manohar's film is a commercial success but when he visits Sowmya's house in Chennai, he finds she is moving to California for her company's project.
 Manohar and Sowmya tearfully argue and he tries to persuade Sowmya to marry him, and she accepts his proposal.
-Manohar marries Sowmya and Bala marries Meenakshi.
+The film ends with Manohar marrying Sowmya and Bala marrying Meenakshi.